VeztaVezta

 • Screenshots for UI changes

-• DTOs have proper @ApiProperty decorators for OpenAPI accuracy
+• Backend DTOs have proper @ApiProperty decorators (frontend codegen depends on this)

 • Error responses use ApiException with appropriate codes